DFHack/dfhack/docs/Plugins.rst

 of the contents of the file itself following the closing parenthesis on the same line.

-The syntax of the file itself is similar to `scripts/digfort` or `quickfort <http://www.bay12forums.com/smf/index.php?topic=35931>`_.
+The syntax of the file itself is similar to `digfort` or `quickfort <http://www.bay12forums.com/smf/index.php?topic=35931>`_.
 At present, only buildings constructed of an item with the same name as the building are supported.
 All other characters are ignored.
 For example::